barbariska108/nano-s-sky/README.md

 # blue-app-sky
-Bitcoin wallet application for Ledger Blue and Nano S
+Skycoin wallet application for Ledger Blue and Nano S

 This follows the beta specification at https://ledgerhq.github.io/btchip-doc/bitcoin-technical-beta.html - with the regular set of APDUs for standard wallet operations enabled.